maxfrischknecht/Digital-Design-Practice-Workshop/README.md

 ### Option 2: The Full Deal

 You want to know the whole truth and nothing but the truth?
 You came to the right place!
 You will develop a state of the art website from scratch.
 You will learn how to use [Kirby CMS](https://getkirby.com/), a clean slick content management system.
 Kirby is made in a way that the backend is customized for your content and the system doesn't interfere with your design.
-Everything is possible, basically, the only limit is your willingness to learn and overcome obstacles.
+Everything is possible the only limit is your willingness to learn and overcome obstacles.
 Once you handle this challenge you are on a great way to learn other content management systems and at some point take on developer jobs.
 Some websites made with Kirby:

 - [https://mafiles.maxfrischknecht.ch/](https://mafiles.maxfrischknecht.ch/)
 - [https://debutdebut.com/](https://debutdebut.com/) (in development)